mdrahmed/cheatsheets/git/git.md

 If the large file was added in the most recent commit, you can just run:

 1. `git rm --cached <filename>` to remove the large file, then
+    - suppose, you can run `git rm --cached .gitignore` to untrack this file.
 2. `git commit --amend -C HEAD` to edit the commit

 If the large file was added in an earlier commit, I recommend running an interactive rebase.
 That means you need to: